tom-gora/my-astro-portfolio/src/content/work/notable.md

 #### Why?

 The base rerquirements was a Laravel-based CRUD website.
-This balooned into this nice slightly more ambitious project.
+This expanded into this slightly more ambitious project.

 #### What principles?

-- Exploring a modern Ajax based technology (Livewire) to enhance basic Laravel assignment
+- Exploring a modern Ajax based technology (Livewire) to enhance basic requirements for a PHP CRUD app
-- Implementing an interesting use case for AI generative technology that isn't yet another chatbot
+- Implementing an interesting use case for AI generative technology that isn't yet another chatbot.
 - Learning to deploy a dockerized application (PHP dependency hell made me do it ;)
-- Leverage modern PHP to create an actual MVP of an application rather than static site from 20 years ago
+- Leverage modern PHP to create an actual MVP of an application rather than static site from 20 years ago.
+- Learn to deploy inside of a dockerized setup, with controlled dependencies.

 #### Features